ted-tanner/entries-backend/Readme.md

   - User creation verification
   - User deletion verification
   - Budget shared?
 Users need a way to turn off this notification
-* Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key).
-* RSA key rotation.
-Users must re-encrypt all budget_share_invites they've received using their new public key.
+* Update ed25519-dalek crate
 * Search through TODOs in code
 * Unit tests!
 * Update readme documentation
   - Add a section for the job scheduler
 * White paper
-* Should the app be renamed "Good Budgets"?
-"Simple Budgets"?
-* Budgets that are not modified for a year will be deleted

 ### Do it later

-* Use a lot more left joins to reduce # of queries
+* Add webauthn-rs and totp_rs
+* Once NIST comes out with an official recommendation for a quantum-resistant algorithm, add another key pair with the new algorithm and begin double-encrypting and signing with the new quantum-resistant algorithm
+* Rotate users' RSA keys.
+Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations
+* Update crates (like base64)
+* Get rid of last_token_refresh_time.
+It isn't needed and is an unnecessary piece of data to know about a user.
+  - Don't collect version either.
+The client will send version with every request.
+Handlers that require a specific minimum version can use the AppVersion middleware to check the version.
+A response code (perhaps 418 I'm A teapot) should indicate that the client is too out-of-date to properly handle the response the server will give.
 * Perhaps use `typed_html` crate for HTML in user verification and deletion?
 * When updating data in DAOs, combine checking the hash and updating the data into one query.
-* Once NIST comes out with an official recommendation for a quantum-resistant algorithm, add another key pair with the new algorithm and begin double-encrypting and signing with the new quantum-resistant algorithm
-* Add webauthn-rs and totp_rs
-* Update crates (like base64)
 * Change key when someone leaves budgets and send it, encrypted, to all others in budget
+* Change Email endpoint (user must verify email)
 * Duplicate a budget, including entries (perhaps make including entries optional)
 * When decoding tokens, use string views rather than splitting into separate strings
-* Rotate users' RSA keys.
-Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations
 * Don't reach out to db as part of validating refresh token in the auth_token module.
 Instead, check blacklisted token explicitly from the handler
 * Only get certain fields of a user or budget when requesting. i.e. use `SELECT field1, field2, etc WHERE ...` in query instead of `SELECT * WHERE ...`
 * Handle all checks if user is in budget within the query being made